cube-js/cube/docs/content/Cube-Cloud/Getting-Started/Create-new.md

   />
 </div>

 If you run into issues here, make sure to allow the Cube Cloud IPs to access your database.
-This means you need to open up your firewall to these IPs.
-In the case of AWS, this would mean adding a security group with allowed IPs.
+This means you need to enable these IPs in your firewall.
+If you are using AWS, this would mean adding a security group with allowed IPs.

 ## Step 4: Generate the Data Schema